signaldust/bunny-jit/README.md

-`ishr a b` and `ushr a b` are signed and unsigned right-shift while left-shift (signed or unsigned) is `ishl a b` and we specify that the number of bits to shift is modulo the bitsize of integers (eg. 64 on x64 which does this natively, but it's easy enough to mask on hardware that might not)
+`ishr a b` and `ushr a b` are signed and unsigned right-shift while left-shift (signed or unsigned) is `ishl a b` and we specify that the number of bits to shift is modulo the bitsize of integers (eg. 64 on x64 which does this natively, but it's easy enough to mask on hardware that might not; I'm willing to reconsider, but I feel like the only other sensible choice would be to rule it as *undefined behaviour* which I'm trying to avoid)

 `fadd a b`, `fsub a b`, `fmul a b`, `fdiv a b` and `fneg a` are single-float versions of arithmetic operations